Samuel-Morgan-Tyghe/Ambient-Noughts-And-Crosses-Game/README.md

 # What I learnt (Update)
-* Dispose() and restart would be cleaner, and I could use a TXT file to record Highscore
+* Dispose() and restart would be cleaner, and I could use a TXT file to record High score

 * Spread code to multiple classes

-* Windows Builder eclipse extension ( more effecient in the short term ).
+* Windows Builder eclipse extension (more efficient in the short term).